Travel VPN Guide

 Should I use a VPN while travelling?

-Yes, a VPN is useful while travelling because it encrypts your connection on public Wi-Fi, helps protect logins, reduces local network tracking, and can help troubleshoot blocked or unreliable websites and apps abroad.
+Yes, a VPN is useful while travelling because it encrypts your connection on public WiFi, helps protect logins, reduces local network tracking, and can help troubleshoot blocked or unreliable websites and apps abroad.

 When should I install a travel VPN?